StuartJRussell/AxiSEM3D_Instaseis/README.md

 ## Before using

 Before using this package you must have a working AxiSEM3D executable and in order to use the simulation creation script this ust be located in `Simulations/Draft_Simulation`.
-The AxiSEM3D code and installation instructions can be found at https://github.com/AxiSEMunity/AxiSEM3D
+The AxiSEM3D code and installation instructions can be found at https://github.com/AxiSEMunity/AxiSEM3D.

+The AxiSEM3D executable and SLURM submission scripts that are included in the package are specific to the PALMA II cluster of the University of Muenster and should be replaced/edited.
+See the specific README files in the subdirectories for further guidance.

 ## Quick example